SonGorLick/keyshare/readme.md

 APP_DEBUG | Enables debug logging
-APP_URL | External URL you will access the site from ASSET_URL | External URL that assets are loaded from AUTO_APPROVE_USERS | Boolean value, Whether anyone can sign up for the site, or they require an admin to authorise them REDIRECT_HTTPS | Boolean value, Used if you're running keyshare behind a proxy, if the site is using HTTP and the proxy is using HTTPS.
+APP_URL | External URL you will access the site from ASSET_URL | External URL that assets are loaded from AUTO_APPROVE | Boolean value, Whether anyone can sign up for the site, or they require an admin to authorise them REDIRECT_HTTPS | Boolean value, Used if you're running keyshare behind a proxy, if the site is using HTTP and the proxy is using HTTPS.
-STEAM_LOGIN | Boolean value, enabled steam login STEAM_API_KEY | API key for steam login, generated on https://steamcommunity.com/dev/apikey TWITCH_API_ENABLED | Enabled/Disables the external twitch API for game lookups TWITCH_CLIENT_ID | If twitch API is enabled, you'll need to supply this.
+STEAM_LOGIN | Boolean value, enabled steam login STEAM_CLIENT_SECRET | API key for steam login, generated on https://steamcommunity.com/dev/apikey TWITCH_API_ENABLED | Enabled/Disables the external twitch API for game lookups TWITCH_CLIENT_ID | If twitch API is enabled, you'll need to supply this.
 These are the credentials you got from https://dev.twitch.tv/console/apps
 TWITCH_CLIENT_SECRET | Secret to match above ID